-- Obtain a detailed medical history including documentation of presence of risk factors - If infant meets any of the above criteria for an AKI, a diagnosis of AKI should be made and "Acute Kidney Failure" should be added to the problem list (ICD 10 code: N17.9) - If the AKI persists beyond 3 days or if the serum creatinine is ≥ 3 mg/dL, a Pediatric Nephrology consult should be considered - Patients with a diagnosed AKI, should be followed up within 6 months of discharge by either their Special Infant Care Clinic provider or a pediatric nephrologist (unless earlier follow-up is recommended by the Pediatric Nephrologist) to evaluate for new onset or worsening chronic kidney disease [23, 24]
+- Obtain a detailed medical history, including documentation of the presence of risk factors - If the infant meets any of the above criteria for an AKI, a diagnosis of AKI should be made and "Acute Kidney Failure" should be added to the problem list (ICD 10 code: N17.9) - If the AKI persists beyond 3 days or if the serum creatinine is ≥ 2.5 mg/dL, a Pediatric Nephrology consult should be considered - Patients with a diagnosed AKI require follow-up by a pediatric nephrologist to evaluate for new onset or worsening chronic kidney disease [23, 24].
+The timing of follow-up is dependent on the clinical course. - o 3-6 months for any infant recovered from AKI requiring dialysis - $\circ$ 6-12 months for any preterm or SGA infant with severe AKI (SCr ≥2.5mg//dL) - o 6-12 months for any infant term or preterm with CHD or CLD or ECMO exposure and severe AKI (SCr ≥2.5mg//dL).